Crew counters earn a point - 3rd Degree

 FC Dallas welcomed the Eastern Conference’s top side, the Columbus Crew.
 After a goalless draw against Orlando City last week, Dallas sought to make home advantage count.
-The visitors had yet to win on the road since the restart, and hadn’t won three points in Frisco since 2013.
+The visitors had yet to win on the road since the restart and hadn’t won three points in Frisco since 2013.

 “The end result is disappointing because we had the lead twice.
 When you have the lead, it’s your job to close the game and to win it.
 I have to be positive that I felt we showed some of our best soccer this game.
 We had some of the best highs in terms of with the ball, combos, playing in the channels and confident play.
 We also showed some of our best moments of pressure, collective pressure and commitment from everybody on the field.
 Those are good takeaways.
 But the end result is still a draw.”Luchi Gonzalez on the result